gladysgodwin/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Created BUDGET and BILLING ALARM VIA AWS CLI using json

-This is when I tried to connfirm the env variables I set
+This is when I tried to confirm the env variables I set
 ![awsidentity](https://user-images.githubusercontent.com/99274632/220949659-71026573-825e-42d4-a839-0cf7cba634aa.PNG)

 I previously created billing and budget manually but decided to use code to create via aws cli